yochaigal/newschoolrevolution/cairn.md

 **Bulky** items take up two slots and are typically two-handed or awkward to carry.
 Anyone carrying a full inventory (e.g. filling all 10 slots) is reduced to 0HP.

 A PC cannot carry more items than their inventory allows.
-Carts (which must be pulled with both hands), horses, or mules can increase inventory. **Hirelings** (page

-1. can also be paid to carry equipment.
+Carts (which must be pulled with both hands), horses, or mules can increase inventory. **Hirelings** can also be paid to carry equipment.

 **Starting Gear**